CornellCAC/dev-env/README.md

 [Syncthing](https://syncthing.net/) is used to maintain the user environment between multiple machines.
 Once your container is running, you should be able to visit [http://localhost:8384/](http://localhost:8384/) from a browser on the system hosting the container to configure sync.
 You'll want to follow the basic Syncthing instructions on how to connect systems.
 The home directory will be synchronized except from some files (see `.home_sync_ignore` and `.stignore` in your home directory).
 Be sure to add the home directory (e.g., `/home/brandon`) on each system as the same `Folder ID` in Syncthing so that the will be matched together by Syncthing and kept up-to-date.

+If using the containerless environment, you may want to configure your OS to start Syncthing at boot.
+A modified version of the Syncthing systemd [service file](https://github.com/syncthing/syncthing/blob/0dcd9794d4315efcad42d9d6f850e806defd889e/etc/linux-systemd/system/syncthing@.service) is contained in this repository.
+For more information, see the [syncthing docs](https://docs.syncthing.net/users/autostart.html#using-systemd).

 ## Updating the environment

 ### Using Nix